 Have each person in your family keep a budget.
-You may want to have a family weekly meeting to discuss your budgets and help each other with cost saving ideas.
-Also keep an overall family budget so you can have a handle on what are fixed costs and expenses and which are variable, which you can change.
+You may want to have a weekly family meeting to discuss your budgets and help each other with cost saving ideas.
+Also keep an overall family budget so you can have a handle on which of your expenses are fixed costs and which are variable.

 Choose a financial institution to save your money.
-Your financial advisor should help you get educated on various saving financial instruments.
+A financial advisor at any local bank can help you get educated on various saving financial instruments.

 Any one of these tips can help you increase your financial fitness.
 But don’t stop at one – try them all!
 We’ve got even more tips you can read about in the “Mindful Money” section.